rg3h/gt/README.md

  <tr><td align=left>
     <sup>
       gt is an extensible set of tools to simplify git and github.
-      Eventually it will support a powerful, consistent library-like model.
+      Eventually it will support a powerful, consistent, and extensible model.
     </sup>
     <br><br>
     This early version supports cross-platform command-line tools to manage your repos.
-There is ample error checking, initialization, and coordination with your local and remote repos.
+There is ample error checking, initialization, and coordination between your local and remote repos.
     <br><br>
     <sup>
      <pre>